Tardo/OdooTerminal/docs/javascript.md

   - [] Optional
 - args: Command Paramerters Types
   - 's' String
-  - 'i' Integer
+  - 'i' Number
+  - 'j' String.
+Using JSON.parse
   - '?'
 Indicates that next parameters are optional
   - '\*' All the rest (unknown) of params are formatted as string
   - 'l' Indicates that the next parameter can be a list (a list is a string of values separted by commas.
 Example: "1, 3, 5")
   - '-' Avoid check type, the param are formatted as string
-  - 'j' String.
-Use JSON.parse
 - secured: Hide command from screen & history (default is false)
 - aliases: Used to set deprecated names of the module
 - sanitized: Truncate single quotes (default is true)